 One of the lifts and trails on Happo One is close to Rhythm Japan.
-So, at the end of the run I walked over there with my snowboard and swapped it.
+So, at the end of the run, I walked over there with my snowboard and swapped it.
 I ended up with the Endeavor BOD which is a true-twin snowboard.
-I was jamming when I got back on the mountain.
+I was jamming when I got back to the mountain.

 Not many people were up where the clouds were due to the poor visibility.
 I even had to ride sometimes without my goggles.
 The clouds and snow made it appear I was trying to look through ice.
 It felt like being alone in a desert: awesome.

 Unfortunately, an Aussie skier that was at the beginning of his 2-week ski trip in Hakuba had a bad accident.
-He was skiing and he fell off a 2-metre drop that he didn’t see due to the poor visibility.
+He was skiing, and he fell off a 2-meter drop that he didn’t see due to poor visibility.
 He broke his shoulder and couldn’t ski for the remainder of his trip.